Jabot Cosmetics: Real Jabot cosmetics

 In June 2011, the cosmetics line was made a "reality" when a licensing deal was struck between CBS Consumer Products and Sony Pictures Television.
 The cosmetics are manufactured by Fusion Brands.
 The products range from $15 to $40 USD.
 In a statement, then-executive producer/head writer Maria Arena Bell stated: "For the first time our fans can own a piece of the show, and at the same time, share in the storyline as it unfolds live on TV [...]
 The brand launch is going to be completely integrated to the show.
 The back story on how Jabot started and product development is going to be featured in Y&R story lines, and we are going to use actual Jabot products on-set with the same packaging as you will see in retail.
 Plus, viewers will soon see a new Jabot set as well!"
 The line had its official debut at the Daytime Emmy Awards of 2011; additionally Tracey E. Bregman who plays Lauren Fenmore hosted a special on the Home Shopping Network.
-Jabot products are still available online.
+Jabot products are no longer manufactured, but some can still be found for sale online.